Architecture Induces Structural Invariant Manifolds of Neural Network Training Dynamics: Orbits of Two-layer Neural Networks

 \section{Orbits of Two-layer Neural Networks}

+As established in Theorem~\ref{thm:all symmetry of neural network}, symmetry-induced SIMs exist within neural networks.
+This naturally prompts the question: \textbf{Do these symmetry-induced SIMs generate all possible SIMs in neural networks?} Here, ``generate'' refers to the ability to obtain all SIMs of the neural network through set operations (unions, intersections, and complements).

+In this section, we address this question in the context of generic two-layer neural networks and provide an affirmative answer.
+As shown in Figure~\ref{fig:sec_5}, our strategy proceeds in three steps: \begin{enumerate} \item Develop a neuron independence result to calculate the rank of the Lie closure at non-degenerate $\vtheta$ (Lemma~\ref{lemma:neuron independence}, Corollary~\ref{cor:lie rank of non-degenerate}). \item Establish a perturbation lemma to transform the degenerate cases into non-degenerate whenever possible (Lemma~\ref{lemma:pertubation_new}).
+This lemma allows us to calculate the rank of the Lie closure at all $\vtheta$ (Corollary~\ref{cor:pertube to non-degenerate},~\ref{cor:all rank of lie closure}). \item Analyze the connectivity of the leaves of invariant partitions (Corollary~\ref{cor:connected}). \end{enumerate} These preparatory results, in conjunction with Theorem~\ref{theorem: page 44 book}, establish that all SIMs are symmetry-induced for generic two-layer neural networks (Theorem~\ref{thm:final orbit}).

-This section considers the two-layer neural network from Definition~\ref{def:neural network}.
-The following two propositions characterize the invariant partitions induced by the permutation symmetry group $G_{\mathrm{per}}$ and the combined symmetry groups $G_{\mathrm{combine}}$ in Definition~\ref{def:symmetry group}.
+The two-layer neural network studied in this section is defined in Definition~\ref{def:neural network}.
+The following two preparatory propositions characterize the invariant partitions induced by the permutation symmetry group $G_{\mathrm{per}}$ and the combined symmetry groups $G_{\mathrm{combine}}$ in Definition~\ref{def:symmetry group}.

 \begin{proposition}[invariant partition induced by the permutation symmetry group] Consider the two-layer neural network of width $m$ and the group $G_{\mathrm{per}}$ in Definition~\ref{def:symmetry group}.
 By Theorem~\ref{thm:all symmetry of neural network}, $G_{\mathrm{per}}$ induces an invariant partition.
 Let \( \mathfrak{P}_m \) denote the set of all partitions of \( \{1,\ldots,m\} \).
 For each partition \( \mathcal{P} = \{B_1, \ldots, B_s\} \in \mathfrak{P}_m \), define